Body Mass Index Calculator

-The BMI is intended to be a simple measure of obesity.
+The Body Mass Index is intended to be a simple measure of obesity.

 According to the